assets not landing?

 Most marketing leaders I talk to — CMOs, CEOs, PMMs — admit this off the record:

-“We don’t actually know what our buyers really care about.”
+“We aren’t sure what our buyers really care about.”

 Not because they’re bad at their jobs — because they’re drowning in internal noise: